Find more great Horn Book content at these links:

-The Ballad of Songbirds & Snakes
+On the movie adaptation of The Ballad of Songbirds and Snakes by Suzanne Collins.

 While it’s not without its callbacks to the original young adult trilogy, The Hunger Games: The Ballad of Songbirds & Snakes — adapted from Suzanne Collins’s bestselling 2020 prequel — intentionally feels worlds away from the version of Panem that fans are used to.
 Set sixty-four years before Katniss volunteers as tribute, Ballad presents the Capitol as struggling to heal from the years-long war that led to the establishment of the Hunger Games.
 Rather than being pampered, trained as warriors, and thrown into elaborate arenas with their own ecosystems, tributes in the tenth annual Games scramble after each other in a crumbling old stadium, still dressed in clothes from home.